grafana/tempo/docs/sources/tempo/operations/multitenancy.md

    --multitenancy.enabled=true
    ```

-   This option will force all Tempo components to require the `X-Scope-OrgID` header.
+   This option forces all Tempo components to require the `X-Scope-OrgID` header.

 <!-- Commented out since 7.4 is no longer supported.
 ### Grafana 7.4.x